 Staying connected with your customers is essential for your business's success.
-Email continues to be a potent tool in business communication, with an estimated 80% of users checking their inboxes every day.
+Email continues to be a potent tool in business communication, with an estimated 80% of users checking their inboxes daily.

 The convenience and versatility of email are unparalleled.
 However, despite its widespread use, with around 3.4 million emails sent every second, email is not always the safest way to communicate.